ivancheban/techwriter/content/_index.md

   template: heroblock
   section_id: hero
   component: hero_block.html
-  content: I built this site with Hugo as template for a technical writer's blog.
+  content: I built this site with Hugo as a template for a technical writer's blog.
     It takes 5 minutes and a few mouse clicks.
 Here, I use GitHub, Forestry, Netlify, and Stackbit to glue them all together.
   title: ''